 As a port city, Rotterdam has unbreakable ties to the Maas River.
 There are all sorts of ways to explore and experience the river and the port.
 The waterfront is a beautiful spot for a stroll.
 The Willemskade, Maaskade, Willemsbrug, Noordereiland, Wilhelminapier and Erasmus Bridge offer an uninterrupted view of the ships passing by and the city’s characteristic skyline.
 You’ll come across many places along the way where you can sit down, rest and take in the gorgeous view.

 Visitors who want a more in-depth experience of the port can explore by bike, or take a guided tour with an expert who knows all the ins and outs of Rotterdam’s port.
-Experiencing the river by taking a boat trip is even more fun, obviously.
+You could also explore the river by boat.
 Take a water taxi or go on a sailing tour of the port with the Spido: the 75-minute boat tour through the port of Rotterdam runs all year round, offering a short, intense impression of the container terminals in Rotterdam.

-Take the Waterbus 18 to Heijplaat, the penisula that once housed the RDM Rotterdam drydocks and is now all about Research, Design & Manufacturing, or visit M4H, an untamed area currently being developed as a testing grounds for artists, designers and other visionaries.
+Take a Watertaxi to Heijplaat, the peninsula that once housed the RDM Rotterdam drydocks, or visit M4H, an untamed area currently being developed as a testing ground for artists, designers and other visionaries.

-The port is a palpable influence throughout the city as well.
-Various inner harbours in Rotterdam have become the backdrop for lively nightlife districts.
-Scheepvaartkwartier, the Oude Haven, Historic Delfshaven and the Katendrecht peninsula are excellent examples.
+Its influence can be felt in the city as well.
+Various inner harbours in Rotterdam have become the backdrop for lively nightlife districts; the Scheepvaartkwartier, Oude Haven, Historic Delfshaven and the Katendrecht peninsula are excellent examples.

-The perfect time to experience the Maas River and the port at full intensity is during the World Port Days in September.
+The best time to experience the Maas River and the port to the full is during the World Port Days in September.
 Excursions, demonstrations, sailing trips and cultural entertainment on the water and along the waterfront fill an entire weekend.